ros-chef/ros-web-dev-vm/README.md

 # Packaging

+NOTE: THIS SEEMS TO BE BROKEN.
+SOMEHOW THE PRODUCED BOX FAILS TO IMPORT

 You'd need to get an S3 IAM user that has access to ros-chef bucket to upload the box.

     kitchen destroy 1404